zarafarrukh/ChatLounge/README.md

 ## Snake Game 🐍
 - Navigate a snake around the game board to eat food and grow longer.
 - Avoid collisions with walls and the snake's own body to survive and achieve a high score.
-- Customize game by changing color of the snake and its food
+- Customize game by changing speed and color of the snake and its food

 ## Hangman 🪢
 - Players guess the words.